 The Association may secure authorizations for payroll deductions for Association dues.
+BTU union members working in an administrative capacity with acting status will have dues collected immediately.
 Such authorization may be revocable as provided by law.
 The Committee will request the Treasurer of the City of Boston to submit such sums in total to the Association Treasurer no later than thirty (30) days after such deduction was made.